Virginia private colleges strive to offer an outstanding education at an affordable price.

 If you are academically qualified and a Virginia private college strongly appeals to you, don’t let the posted cost of attendance discourage you.
 Instead, please apply for admission and aid and you’ll soon have financial aid offers to consider before making your final decision about where to enroll.

-About 70% of students at Virginia private colleges receive financial aid with an average amount of $25,000.
-Virginia residents attending a private, non-profit college in the state can also receive the undergraduate Virginia Tuition Assistance Grant (VTAG) award, which is $5,125 annually.
+82% of students at Virginia private colleges receive financial aid with an average award amount of $25,000.
+Virginia residents attending a private, non-profit college in the state can also receive the undergraduate Virginia Tuition Assistance Grant (VTAG) award, which is $5,250 annually.

 Affordability Initiatives

-Many of our member colleges have created special programs to simplify the process, making it more transparent to know how much aid you will receive.
+Many of our member colleges have created special programs to simplify the process, making the cost of attendance more transparent.
 Others have dramatically reduced their list prices.
 Their programs differ, but you can find links to their programs below.

 PROMISE PROGRAMS